AvinashPro/AvinashPro.github.io/files/My Anime List/README.md

 ##### Episodes: Here goes episodes count.

 ##### Cover URL: Here goes the link of the image you want as a cover in the anime card.
 Use any image you like from google or from any other online source.
-Image should be in potrait dimension.
+Image should be in portrait dimension.

 ##### Aired: Here goes Aired date.
 You can set it to like "2019" or "2013-2020" or "September 2020 to October 2023".
 You can also add string and your short notes or status in it.
 It accepts any string value.

 ##### Watched: This field requires Month name and year, however, year is optional.
 Possible month names are _January, February, March, April, May, June, July, August, September, October, November and December_ (case sensitive).
-For instance _"May 202M"_, _"13 August 200M"_, _"14 February 2013 - 14 November 2013"_ and so on.
+For instance _"May 2021"_, _"13 August 2010"_, _"14 February 2013 - 14 November 2013"_ and so on.

 ##### Main: It is checked by default.
 Uncheck it to save the anime in the _ecchi_ list.